-How Many Messages Should You Send Before You've Been Ghosted?
-An Expert Reveals All & It's Spooky
+This Is How Many Messages You Should Send Before You've Been Ghosted & It's Spooky

 Did you send a second text after a first one went unanswered?
 Or a third?
 Don't worry — you're not alone.
 I once sent a record 11 unanswered texts to a guy I was convinced I was still dating, and honestly, I'm not embarrassed about it — he should have responded.
 But also, I can't recommend doing that.
 Ghosting happens, and it's useful to know how many messages you should send before you've been ghosted (hint: it's not 11).
 To find out the answer for you (and honestly, for myself), I sought out some expert advice.